 - Options to create custom products with unique features and design characteristics

 Beyond where marketing managers showcase their product lies the delivery process.
-In other words, how the product gets to your customers, how you can create a worthwhile first-time interaction with your buyers, and how you’re able to maintain these relations.
+In other words, how the product gets to your customers, how you can create a worthwhile first-time interaction with your buyers, and how you’re able to maintain these public relations.

 Often, the most common products aren’t the best ones.
 They, however, do an amazing brand development job.
 This explains why for years on end brand awareness has been the #1 goal for over 80% of B2B marketers.

 With everyone targeting the same endpoint, brand awareness is slowly acquiring an elevated interest in “process awareness” and storytelling.
 Customers will be able to know exactly where their product comes from, which steps it went through, and even who’s touched an item.
 This helps organizations keep their social promises, gain customers’ trust, and position themselves as an ethical brand.